bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/environments.md

 {% raw %}`{% if bridgetown.environment == "development" %}`{% endraw %} tags will
 automatically appear in the build.

-Your environment values can be anything you want (not just `development` or `production`).
 Some elements you might want to hide in development environments include comment forms or analytics.
-Conversely, you might want to expose an "Edit me in GitHub" button in a development environment but not include it in production environments.
+Conversely, you might want to expose an "Edit me in GitHub" button in a development or staging environment but not include it in production environments.

 ## Environment-specific Configurations